 Remote vs Non-Remote User Testing - 3 minutes read

-User testing is a way companies evaluate a customer’s user journey and online experience.
+User experience testing, or simply just user testing, is a way companies evaluate a customer’s user journey and online experience.
 The aim is to get feedback on how testers experience a particular website, app or product, and then to make changes and improvements based on that feedback.

 User Testing can be done both online (remotely) or in person (moderated).

 In remote user testing, user testing software and user testing apps are utilised to record screen and sound so that it is possible to listen to testers giving verbal feedback and see them navigate as they journey through a website or app.

 There are different options available to record screen and audio depending on what device is used.
 Some mobile phones and tablets for example have their own inbuilt recording software, making it very easy for testers to record remotely.

 Many companies prefer using remote user testing, as it is usually cheaper.
 Participants can test the usability of an app or website in the comfort of their own home at their convenience and utilise a remote usability testing software.